NOTE! This post covers the current Hudi design (April 2024) based on the v5 spec.

 Let's start with the basics

-We’ll explore the fundamentals of the timeline, and file groups, and how a writer leverages them in tandem to execute read and write operations.
+We’ll explore the fundamentals of the timeline, the metadata table, and file groups, and how a writer leverages them in tandem to execute read and write operations.
 This post aims to construct a logical mental model of the algorithm used to perform reads and writes.

 ACID transactional guarantees